 Tai Chi Quan was created by Chen Bu (1372 A.D.) who trained a group of farmers to protect an area of China where the three major rivers merged.
 The merging of these three rivers served as a strategic military stronghold.
 Chen Wangting later refined and codified Chen Taiji that also included Qi Gong or the healing side of Tai Chi.
 The farmers eventually settled in Chen Jia Gou or Chen Village in Henan Province.

 Throughout the Chinese martial art history, martial art practitioner seeked out Chen Taiji masters to challenge their Kung Fu skills.
 It is well noted that even the Shaolin monks seeked to challenge Chen Taiji masters and never won a duel against one (according to GM Cheng Jin Cai.)
 The northern Shaolin monestary was close to Chen Village in the Henan province.

 Traditionally Chen Taiji was a closed door system meaning it was only taught to males of the village and never to outsiders of the village.
 Only students with the surname of Chen were taught Chen Taiji so they can pass down and preserve Chen Taiji.
 Chen Taiji was so well kept in Chen Jia Gou that it was only taught orally because of the fear it might fall in the wrong hands.
 Gradually these rules were broken because of the changing world.

 Even within Chen Village to this day there are Subgroups that compete among one another, so teachings and theories will slightly vary between masters from Chen Village.
 Each subgroup have their own way of training and secrets.
-This lead to the progression of Chen Taiji but also lead to ill relationship and rival competition.
+This lead to the progression of Chen Taiji but also lead to ill relationships and rival competition.

 All other styles of Tai Chi evolve from Chen Tai Chi with the exception of WuDan Tai Chi, which is better left off as another subject.